ShekharDewan/TravelPlanner/ReadMe.md

 ## Setup

+1. Use eclipse enterprise edition to run the project (includes Spring framework and ability to natively edit html, css, and js)
-1. Start up the application using 'edu.mta.groupa.planner.TravelPlannerApplication'
+2. Start up the application using 'edu.mta.groupa.planner.TravelPlannerApplication'
-2. Go to http://localhost:8080/, where you will see the homepage in the browser, with automatically generated example trips.
+3. Go to http://localhost:8080/, where you will see the homepage in the browser, with automatically generated example trips.

 # RoadMap: